The Data Warehouse service point for System Center Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

 Beginning with version 1702 you can use the Data Warehouse service point to store and report on long-term historical data for your Configuration Manager deployment.

+This feature was first introduced in version 1702 as a pre-release feature.
 Beginning with version 1706, this feature is no longer a pre-release feature.